For more information regarding Quarantine / International Travel arrangements / COVID19 :

 ✆ 6085-322085 (Miri)

-Canada Hill is mostly referred to as stretch of elevated land ridge that runs along Miri from North East to South West, from Lopeng to Pujut Corner.
-Located at the top is Miri's first oil well, fondly known as the Grand Old Lady, was where petroleum was first drilled - is now an official landmark, national monument and historical site.
+Canada Hill is mostly referred to as stretch of elevated land ridge that runs along Miri from North East to South West, from Lopeng to up to Pujut Corner.
+Located at the top is Miri's first oil well, fondly known as the Grand Old Lady, which was the site where petroleum was first drilled - is now an official landmark, national monument and historical site.
 The Petroleum Museum is located right next to the oil well monument.

 There are several reasons as to how the hill ridge behind Miri was named "Canada Hill" came to be;

 One reason was that it was named after the Canadian drillers that stayed there in the early years.
 In fact, this naming convention based on who or what was staying on it was used for every part of the hill - the road leading up to Well No.1 climbs "Hill 9", so called from the card gambling games of the one-time American drillers living there.
 Club Hill was so named because of the now-defunct Miri Club that was nearby the Chinese Temple on what is now known as Lopeng.
 Maori Hill, where New Zealander surveyors stayed, began near St. Columba's School.
 And finally, Shell Hill, the site of an early house of an Oilfield Company General Manager at the present RTM hill top.

 An alternative story is that there was a Canadian who lived on the hill who recruits both foreigners and locals to work in the oil fields.